geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 :solver: Options for the preconditioner and solver;
 :parallel: Options used when running in parallel (can be used in serial as well);
-:monitors: Options for basic monitoring of the solver; and
+:monitors: Options for basic monitoring of the solver;
+:collective_io: Options for collective input/output; and
 :testing: Options used in testing.

 :::{tip}